 W. Brent Wright is an ABC-Certified Prosthetist and BOC-Certified Orthotist with Eastpoint Prosthetics and Orthotics in Raleigh, NC.
 He has been in the field since he started as a technician at age 16 and has seen firsthand how additive technology is evolving and impacts patients not only in the US but also in the developing world.
 Brent is pioneering techniques to effectively use additive technology such as MultiJet Fusion and Selective Laser Sintering to create dynamic prostheses that are light as well as flexible.
 He is excited that prosthetists have a chance to be a part of the industrial revolution where mass customization and patient outcomes collide.

 Brent is the Clinical Director of LifeNabled, a non-profit that specializes in manufacturing all-new low-cost, and high-quality prostheses.
 LifeNabled has developed a scanning app for the iPad and iPhone called Digiscan3D and also has developed a suitcase 3D printer that can be deployed anywhere in the world.
-Brent will be speaking at the upcoming 3D printing for orthotics and prosthetic webinar.
+Brent will be a moderator at the upcoming 3D printing for orthotics and prosthetic webinar.

 Jenny: When was the first encounter you had with 3D Printing?
 What was that experience like?
 What were you thinking at that moment?